rfjakob/gocryptfs/Documentation/MANPAGE.md

 you are using Go 1.6+.
 In mode "auto", gocrypts chooses the faster option.

-#### -passfile string
+#### -passfile FILE [-passfile FILE2 ...]
-Read password from the specified file.
+Read password from the specified plain text file.
+The file should contain exactly one line (do not use binary files!).
 A warning will be printed if there is more than one line, and only the first line will be used.
 A single trailing newline is allowed and does not cause a warning.

-Before gocryptfs v1.7, using `-passfile` was equivant to writing `-extpass="/bin/cat -- FILE"`. gocryptfs v1.7 and later directly read the file without invoking `cat`.
+Pass this option multiple times to read the first line from multiple files.
+They are concatenated for the effective password.

+Example:

+    echo hello > hello.txt
+    echo word > world.txt
+    gocryptfs -passfile hello.txt -passfile world.txt

+The effective password will be "helloworld".

 #### -passwd
 Change the password.
 Will ask for the old password, check if it is